turbot/tailpipe-docs/docs/reference/develop/plugin-release-checklist.md

 <input type="checkbox"/> <b>Arguments</b>

-All source arguments should be listed along with their types and descriptions, and if they're required.
+All source arguments should be listed along with their types, descriptions, and if they're required.

 <input type="checkbox"/> <b>Table defaults</b>